wxinix/cpp-explained/src/primitive/CharTypes_CharSetsEncodings.md

 A character set, also known as a character repertoire, is a collection of characters and symbols that are used to represent written language in computing.
 Each character in a character set is assigned a unique code point, which is a numerical value that represents that character in digital form.

-Character sets can include characters from many different writing systems and languages, such as the Latin alphabet used in English, the Cyrillic alphabet used in Russian, or the Chinese characters used in Mandarin Chinese.
+Character sets can include characters from many different writing systems and languages, such as the Latin alphabet used in English, or the Chinese characters used in Mandarin Chinese.
 Some character sets are designed for specific languages or scripts, while others are designed to be universal and include characters from many different languages.

 Examples of character sets include ASCII, which includes characters commonly used in the English language, and Unicode, which is a universal character set that can represent all characters used in modern computing, including characters from many different writing systems.

-### *Code point*
+### *Code point explained*

 A code point is a numerical value that represents a single character or symbol in a character set.
 Each character in a character set is assigned a unique code point, which is a specific number that identifies that character.

 Code points are typically expressed as hexadecimal numbers, which means that they use a base-16 numbering system.
-For example, the code point for the letter "A" in the ASCII character set is 0x41, while the code point for the Greek letter alpha in the Unicode character set is 0x03B1.
+For example, the code point for the letter "A" in the ASCII character set is 0x41, while the code point for the Greek letter "α" in the Unicode character set is 0x03B1.

-Code points are used to represent characters in digital form and are used by various encoding schemes to represent characters as binary data.
-Encoding schemes such as UTF-8, UTF-16, and UTF-32 map each code point to a specific sequence of bytes, allowing characters to be stored and transmitted in a digital format.

 Unicode comprises 1,114,112 code points in the range [0, 1,114,111].
+The maximum value of Unicode code point is 1,114,111 (0x10FFFF).

 ## Encodings

-Encoding involves mapping each code point (i.e., the numerical value that represents a character in a character set) to a specific sequence of bits or bytes that can be used to represent that character in digital form.
+Encoding involves mapping each code point to a specific sequence of bits or bytes that can be used to represent that character in digital form.

 Different encoding schemes use different methods for mapping code points to binary sequences.
-For example, UTF-8 encoding uses a variable-length encoding scheme that can represent each Unicode code point using 1 to 4 bytes, depending on the code point value, while UTF-16 encoding uses a fixed-length encoding scheme that represents each Unicode code point using 2 bytes.
+For example, UTF-8 encoding uses a variable-length encoding scheme that can represent each Unicode code point using 1 to 4 bytes, depending on the code point value, while UTF-32 encoding uses a fixed-length encoding scheme that represents each Unicode code point using 4 bytes.

-The goal of encoding is to allow characters and symbols to be represented in digital form, which is necessary for storing, transmitting, and processing text data using computer systems.

 ### *UTF-8 encoding*
-UTF-8 is a variable-length encoding scheme used to represent Unicode characters as binary data.
-UTF-8 encoding works by mapping each Unicode code point to a sequence of 1 to 4 bytes, depending on the code point value.
+UTF-8 is a variable-length encoding scheme.It works by mapping each Unicode code point to a sequence of 1 to 4 bytes, depending on the code point value.

 | Code Point Range | Number of Bytes | Binary Format |
 | --- | --- | --- |